ibm-z-oss-oda/python_ai_toolkit_zos/docs/python_supply_security.md

 the target system (e.g. header or include files), build a payload during package install, and potentially evade static code analysis.
-The Toolkit provides only built wheels to enhance security, reduce install time, and eliminate the requirement for development and test toolchains on target install systems.
+The Toolkit provides only built wheels to enhance security, reduce install time, and eliminate the requirement for development and test toolchains on target production systems.
-- _**A closed package set**_ - the package dependency tree is fully contained within the Toolit.
+- _**A closed package set**_ - the Toolkit full contains it's own package dependency tree.
 That is, no package installation from the Toolkit will result in pip requesting a dependency from outside the Toolkit.
 This prevents accidental requests from pip to ```pypi.org``` during installation.